aihanif/Project-3--PCA-Data/README.md

 Objective
 - Used cleaned data to do PCA
-- Check the varians of PCA
+- Check the variance of PCA
 - Plot the graph for PCA